Fragile X Info Series

 Characteristics of Fragile X Syndrome

-The following physical, cognitive, and behavioral characteristics of Fragile X syndrome are usually more evident in males, but females can also demonstrate a range of features.
+The following characteristics of Fragile X syndrome are usually more evident in males, but females can also demonstrate a range of features.
+No one individual will have all the features listed below.

 - Soft skin